-Still the joyful Harden -- see him delight some children with pure exuberance here -- is ready for the 2016-17 season to begin.
+Still the joyful Harden — see him delight some children with pure exuberance here — is ready for the 2016-17 season to begin.
 His sneakers may be getting some ridicule on social media, but that won’t bother a man who could cross-over most NBA guards while wearing broken flip-flops.
-NBA.com reports that Harden, like other stars, is organizing a players-only mini-camp before training camp starts -- to build camaraderie and find an early rhythm.
+NBA.com reports that Harden, like other stars, is organizing a players-only mini-camp before training camp starts — to build camaraderie and find an early rhythm.
 But Houston swingman Corey Brewer reveals why the Rockets early gatherings won’t be all laughs, layups and getting familiar.
 Brewer says of last season, when the Rockets struggled: “Last year was a year that we didn’t like.
 Every body has a bitter taste in their mouth.”
-Same taste as the Cleveland Cavaliers had to begin last season, perhaps?The BEST SALES on Amazon NOW ]
+Same taste as the Cleveland Cavaliers had to begin last season, perhaps?Up to 70% off on Hottest Amazon Deals]